eddieg00/tech-blogger/README.md

 ## Usage
 * Creating Posts
   * You must be logged in to create a post
-  * Once you are logged in, navigate to your Profile from the navigation bar where you can put in the track title, album, and artist and your post description where you can write your opinion on the song, express your thoughts on its lyrics, melody, rhythm, or any other aspect that stands out to you.
+  * Once you are logged in, navigate to your Profile from the navigation bar where you can put in your thoughts and ideas on music.
   * Please note that your log-in session will be logged out after 10 minutes of no activity.

 * Commenting on Posts